ljw1004/csharpspec/csharp/classes.md

 ### Accessibility

-If an accessor has an *accessor_modifier*, the accessibility domain (§3.5.2) of the accessor is determined using the declared accessibility of the *accessor_modifier*.
+If an accessor has an *accessor_modifier*, the accessibility domain ([Accessibility domains](basic-concepts.md#accessibility-domains)) of the accessor is determined using the declared accessibility of the *accessor_modifier*.
 If an accessor does not have an *accessor_modifier*, the accessibility domain of the accessor is determined from the declared accessibility of the property or indexer.

-The presence of an *accessor_modifier* never affects member lookup (§7.3) or overload resolution (§7.5.3).
+The presence of an *accessor_modifier* never affects member lookup ([Operators](expressions.md#operators)) or overload resolution ([Overload resolution](expressions.md#overload-resolution)).
 The modifiers on the property or indexer always determine which property or indexer is bound to, regardless of the context of the access.

 Once a particular property or indexer has been selected, the accessibility domains of the specific accessors involved are used to determine if that usage is valid:

-*  If the usage is as a value (§7.1.1), the `get` accessor must exist and be accessible.
+*  If the usage is as a value ([Values of expressions](expressions.md#values-of-expressions)), the `get` accessor must exist and be accessible.
-*  If the usage is as the target of a simple assignment (§7.17.1), the `set` accessor must exist and be accessible.
+*  If the usage is as the target of a simple assignment ([Simple assignment](expressions.md#simple-assignment)), the `set` accessor must exist and be accessible.
-*  If the usage is as the target of compound assignment (§7.17.2), or as the target of the `++` or `--` operators (§7.5.9, §7.6.5), both the `get` accessors and the `set` accessor must exist and be accessible.
+*  If the usage is as the target of compound assignment ([Compound assignment](expressions.md#compound-assignment)), or as the target of the `++` or `--` operators ([Function members](expressions.md#function-members).9, [Invocation expressions](expressions.md#invocation-expressions)), both the `get` accessors and the `set` accessor must exist and be accessible.

 In the following example, the property `A.Text` is hidden by the property `B.Text`, even in contexts where only the `set` accessor is called.
 In contrast, the property `B.Count` is not accessible to class `M`, so the accessible property `A.Count` is used instead.